-Over the course of three regional reconciliation periods we have observed significant uncertainty around transfer requirements due to the sensitivity of the investment models of other water companies.
+Over the course of three regional reconciliation periods, we have observed significant uncertainty around transfer requirements due to the sensitivity of the investment models of other water companies.
 Strategic Resource Options, as well as other water company options, are also being continuously developed, which can make transfer options more or less attractive to recipients depending on the outcomes of their investigations or, in other cases, rule options out altogether.

 As a result of our consultation on the draft plan, we received feedback requesting alignment on water transfers between regional groups and water companies at each end of water transfers.
 We have worked closely with our transfer partners to ensure alignment on key planning assumptions, however, due to the timescales of WRMPs and conflicting timescales with Strategic Resource Option planning, this has not always been possible.
-Our plan reflects the latest information available to us at this point in time, aligning to the Inter-regional Reconciliation Report6, and includes a feasible and stretching alternative scenario in the case that needs change.
+Our plan reflects the latest information available to us, aligning to the Inter-regional Reconciliation Report6, and includes a feasible and stretching alternative scenario in the case that needs change.

-We have therefore included a number of transfer scenarios in our adaptive plan, including the agreed outputs of the regional reconciliation process.
-All of the transfer scenarios included in the adaptive plan are detailed in Section 5.2.4.
+We have therefore included several transfer scenarios in our adaptive plan, including the agreed outputs of the regional reconciliation process.
+All the transfer scenarios included in the adaptive plan are detailed in Section 5.2.4.

-We consider all of the transfer scenarios that we have set out to be plausible scenarios and it is therefore appropriate to build a plan which can satisfy all of these scenarios in the short term.
-We have therefore decided to build Woodford, Tytherington and Aughton Park options by 2030.
-These options are best value in all of our alternative transfer scenarios, therefore we consider these to be 'low regrets' options, and have built the transfer adaptive plan around their implementation by 2030.
+We consider all the transfer scenarios that we have set out to be plausible scenarios and it is therefore appropriate to build a plan which can satisfy all of these scenarios in the short term.
+We have therefore decided to build WR076 SWN_RIVER BOLLIN by 2033.
+This option is best value in a majority of our alternative transfer scenarios, therefore we consider this to be a 'low regrets' option, and have built the transfer adaptive plan around its implementation by 2033.
 Whilst these scenarios are based on reconciliation 3, there will be the opportunity to review, discuss and agree later decision points in the adaptive plan.

 Two reasonable alternative scenarios were agreed with WRSE for future transfers.
 These hinge on key decisions such as permission for the South East Strategic Reservoir Option (SESRO) and deliverables on their demand reduction plan.
 We have created an adaptive plan which defers investment in further transfer sub-options until a decision is made by WRSE.
-In AMP7, we undertook a low regrets assessment of these options, however, we will pause the RAPID process for these options and will be ready to begin when a decision for the pathway is made.
 Decision points are detailed on Figure 24, our water transfer adaptive plan.